sdclibbery/tradr/README.md

- x Allow bot to run over other currencies etc x Display valuesInEur/Btc on balances graph along with total combined value x Add key showing which currency is which on account balance graph
-* Add y axis labels
-* Add x axis labels to account balance graph - extract code from drawCandles
+ x Allow bot to run over other currencies etc x Display valuesInEur/Btc on balances graph along with total combined value x Add key showing which currency is which on account balance graph x Add axis labels to account balance graph - extract code from drawCandles
 * Auto update balances once per day (and don't do it on accessing accounts)
 * Show orders on the account history graph
 * Have second account history graph in Btc as well as the Eur one